Observation of a Novel Charge Density Wave Superstructure in Monolayer 1T-$VS_{2}$ at Room Temperature and its Evolution in Multilayers: CONCLUSION

 We have shown that a viable top-down LPESTP method can be used to efficiently obtain ultrathin as well as multilayer thick exfoliated VS\textsubscript{2} flakes with thicknesses ranging from ML to a few layers (up to $\sim$10 layers).
 This method is different from the bottom-up physical or chemical vapor deposition techniques used before to synthesize the material at the ML level.
 By using extensive HRTEM, XPS, and ED studies, we have shown the types of CDW superstructure that may be found in the ML and how it evolves as the number of layers is gradually increased.
 We observed that at the ML level, there is coexistence of the two polytypes of VS\textsubscript{2}, namely 1T and 2H.
 It has been shown that while metallic 1T shows CDW formation at RT, the 2H polytype does not show any CDW formation.
 A novel and unique IC-CDW superstructure ($\sqrt{7} \times \sqrt{7}$) R 19.1\textsuperscript{0} has been discovered in ML 1T- VS\textsubscript{2}, which has not been reported before.
-The formation of the superstructure creates a clustering of 7 V ions in the ML.
+The formation of the superstructure creates a clustering of 7 V atoms in the ML.
 This clustering can distort the 1T-VS\textsubscript{2} to 1T', and as a result, we get two unequivalent V-V bond lengths in the crystal structures~\cite{Sun}.
 In bilayers of VS\textsubscript{2}, stable Moiré superlattices are found to exist spontaneously with different twist angles.
 At a twist angle of 20.8\textsuperscript{o} between the two 1T-VS\textsubscript{2} layers, the ($\sqrt{7} \times \sqrt{7}$) R 19.1\textsuperscript{0} CDW superstructure still persists along with the Moiré pattern.
 This is a case of Moiré-trapped CDW at low angles as described in the result section.
 As the number of layers increases above two, the CDW superstructure evolves to a more commonly observed ($2 \times 2$) order.
 By using XPS and UPS, we could establish that the evolution of the CDW order as the number of layers increases is driven by the self-intercalation of V\textsuperscript{3+} ions and the resulting charge transfer process through interlayer coupling, making the commensurate ($2\times2$) superstructure stable with the existing hexagonal 1T-VS\textsubscript{2} crystal structure.
-In summary, here we addressed three important issues - firstly, the nature of the CDW in a monolayer of LPESTP obtained VS\textsubscript{2} at room temperature, secondly, its evolution with thickness, especially in bilayers and multiple layers, and finally, the effect of V self-intercalation in multilayers of VS\textsubscript{2} samples.
+Our DFT calculation, along with calculation of the phonon dispersions, shows that for the ML 1T-VS\textsubscript{2}, ($\sqrt{7} \times \sqrt{7}$) R 19.1\textsuperscript{0} CDW order has a lower energy of formation compared to that of the pristine ML 1T-VS\textsubscript{2}.
+In addition, the CDW instability is driven by phonon mode softening.
+In summary, here we addressed three important issues: firstly, the nature of the CDW in a monolayer of LPESTP obtained VS\textsubscript{2} at room temperature, secondly, its evolution with thickness, especially in bilayers and multiple layers, and finally, the effect of V self-intercalation in multilayers of VS\textsubscript{2} samples.